prosenjit-chd/SingleSpace-Server-Node/README.md

-# Project Name: Doublespace
+# Project Name: SingleSpace
- (Architectural and Design Office)
+ (Software Development Office)

-# Live Site Link
+# Server Link
 (https://doublespacearchitect.com/)

 ## About Project

-- This Project made for those people who searching an architect.
+- This Project made for those people who want to build software.
 - Here, user can see different types of previous project